 There are many ways in which a couple can protect themselves and their assets.
 High net worth individuals should strongly consider a prenuptial agreement that addresses all relevant matters if the relationship doesn’t work out.
 It is difficult to consider the idea that a marriage may not work before even tying the knot, but it best serves everyone involved.
 For those who have already traded vows and would like to protect assets and detail what will happen at the end of the marriage, they have the option of a postnuptial agreement.
 Both written agreements are binding and help couples avoid drawn-out court battles and the prying eye of the government.

 Contact a Michigan Divorce Attorney

 High net worth divorces are often complex.
 With so much at stake, high net worth individuals should consider options that avoid a court battle.
-The legal team at Collis & Griffor have 30 years of experience representing clients of all economic backgrounds, including those with a high net worth.
+The legal team at Collis, Griffor & Hendra have 30 years of experience representing clients of all economic backgrounds, including those with a high net worth.
 Our firm has what it takes to guide you through your case and help you protect your assets.
 Contact our firm today to learn how we can assist you.